RyanBruno/IrcServer/README.md

 ```
 ## Todo
 1. Error Handling
-2. Maven Support
-3. Way to add channels
+2. Way to add channels
-4. Plugins
+3. Plugins
-5. JavaDoc
+4. JavaDoc
-6. Add the rest of the IRC commands
+5. Add the rest of the IRC commands